At BSQ we offer a broad, balanced and holistic curriculum in our Primary school

 Combined with activities to develop these core curriculum areas, specialist teachers introduce the students to sports, swimming, Spanish, music and Sociales.

 At British School Quito phonics is taught through the Read Write Inc. Phonics programme.
 Read Write Inc. Phonics provides the children with the opportunity to read a range of exciting fiction and non-fiction books with words they can decode, so they enjoy early success in reading.
-In Year Two, once the children are fluent at decoding they progress to English through the National Curriculum.
+In Year Two, we start to move from basic reading skills to reading for meaning and enjoyment.
 This programme enables children to develop their comprehension, writing, critical thinking, discussion skills and also gain a firm knowledge and understanding of grammar.

 Extra support is also given to non-native students through our English as an Additional Language (EAL) programme, to ensure they can have full access to the curriculum being taught as quickly as possible.